Screenshot 2023-04-30 at 5.30.58 PM.png

 Erica Wiles

-Erica Wiles is a Licensed Acupuncturist in the state of Virginia and board certified by NCCAOM.
-Erica received her Bachelor’s of Science in Marketing from Virginia Tech and her Master’s of Science in Acupuncture from Virginia University of Integrative Medicine.
-Erica is trained in Microneedling from San Diego Cosmetic Acupuncture and Toma Skin Therapies and completed her training in March 2023.
-Additionally, Erica is a Certified Health Coach by the Institute of the Psychology of Eating.
+Erica Wiles, L.Ac., Dipl.
+Ac.
+(NCBAHM), is a Licensed Acupuncturist in Virginia and nationally board certified by the National Certification Board for Acupuncture and Herbal Medicine (NCBAHM).
+She earned her Bachelor of Science in Marketing from Virginia Tech and her Master’s of Science in Acupuncture from Virginia University of Integrative Medicine.
+Erica is also a Certified Health Coach through the Institute for the Psychology of Eating and has completed specialized training in Microneedling through San Diego Cosmetic Acupuncture and Toma Skin Therapies.

 Acupuncture